 You should be at the start line by 10.00 to ensure you’re in position.
 Also remember that there’s a relay changeover point on Victoria Road, so avoid the congestion in the area on your way down to the starting line.
 Please be aware that the lead marathon and relay participants will be running along Albert Quay and the South City Link from about 10.00.

 The merging of the half and marathon fields is one of the tightest points on the course.
-Please be aware that you’ll be following the path coming up out from Atlantic Pond, taking a sharp right and shortly after, a couple of sharp lefts before you’re onto the Marina.
+Please be aware that you’ll be coming up a steep curving exit onto the Marina.
 The marathon field will be running along the Marina at this point from your right.

 From there, the half runs the exact same course as the full marathon.